Entropy (film)

-Entropy is a 1999 film directed by Phil Joanou, starring Stephen Dorff and featuring the Irish rock band U2.
+Entropy is a 1999 American drama film directed by Phil Joanou, starring Stephen Dorff and featuring the Irish rock band U2.

 Plot

 A largely autobiographical film about director Phil Joanou, covering his early film career, his relationships, including a very short-lived marriage.

 Release

 The film has been re-released as "Adventures in Tinseltown" for streaming and is available on Tubi and Amazon Prime Video.